How to apply for a trade mark

 TYPE: Enter the type of mark application you are making.

 FILE: If you are filing an image, colour, sound, shape or animation mark select ADD FILE or ADD IMAGE to find and upload the file containing your mark.
+You can re-order the uploaded images by clicking on any image and dragging it to a new position.

 TYPE: Select the entry from the drop-down list that best describes the trade mark, e.g. Text Only, Image, Colour, etc. The table below will help you determine if a file or written description of your mark is required.